greenelab/covid19-review/manuscript.md

 Fake-positives due to the specificity of the technique, as the guide RNA can recognise other interspersed sequences on the patient’s genome.

+Sierological tests

+Despite diagnostic tests based on the detection of the genetic material can be quite sensitive, they cannot provide information about the real extent of the disease.
+In fact, they would not work on a recovered patient who defeated the virus.
+In this context, immunity tests can be significantly more informative.
+In fact, they can help scientists figuring out why the disease has different course among patients, as well as what strategy might work to manage the spread of the infection.
+Furthermore, sierological tests are crucial for the economic re-start of the hit area.
+For instance, people that have developed antibodies can return to work prior to the others, helping to develop the herd immunity which will prevent further diffusion of the virus.
+Several countries are now focused on implementing antibody tests and the FDA recently approved a sierological test by Cellex under emergency condition [https://www.fda.gov/media/136625/download].
+Specifically, the Cellex qSARS-CoV-2 IgG/IgM Rapid Test is a chromatographic immunoassay designed to qualitatively detect IgM and IgG antibodies against SARS-Cov-2 in the plasma of patients suspected to have developed the infection [https://www.fda.gov/media/136625/download].
+Such test allows to understand the progress of the viral disease.
+Specifically, IgM are the first antibodies produced by the body and indicate that the infection is in action.
+Once the body has responded to the infection, IgG are produced and gradually replace IgM, indicating that the body has developed immunogenic memory [doi.org/10.1002/jmv.25820].
+The test cassette contains a pad of SARS-Cov-2 antigens, a ntrocellulose strip with an IgG line, IgM line and a control line (goat IgG) [https://www.fda.gov/media/136625/download].
+When the patient's specimen contains antibody against COVID-19 antigens they will bind to them and capture either by the IgM and or IgG line, with the result of a change of color [https://www.fda.gov/media/136625/download].
+With this particular assay results can be read within 15-20 minutes [https://www.fda.gov/media/136625/download].
+Importantly, false-positives can occur due to the cross-reactivity with other antibodies according to the clinical condition of the patient [https://www.fda.gov/media/136625/download].
+Therefore, this test should be used in combination with those RNA detection tests [https://www.fda.gov/media/136625/download].

 ### Possible Alternatives to Current Practices for Identifying Active Cases